fabiog1901/cdsw-install/README.md

 - Select default values for initial details like new resource group, private/public dns names, user/pwd, etc.
 - Finish the wizard and wait until deployment is completed.
 - Go to the RG, and on both NSG, open ports 7180-7189,8888.
-- Check the public IP, then ssh into the vm using the user/pwd you entered in the wizard.
-- Set each Availability Set for Managed Disks.
+- Configure each Availability Set for Managed Disks.

 ### EXAMPLE PARAMETERS FOR CLOUDERA DIRECTOR WIZARD
 ```